So how do you become a great athlete?

 The answer is simple.

 It’s not about specialized training but religiously following and constantly playing sports!

 Start with being a three-sport athlete, playing football, basketball, and track.

 That’s one thing that truly helps athleticism.

 (can be particularly helpful), just because you’re working on speed and explosion.
 That’s a lot of what football is.
-It’s lower-body quick-twitch muscles and same with basketball.
-Because when athletes are able to do other sports, someway, somehow, it (can) indirectly help you out in your main sport.
+It’s lower-body quick-twitch muscles and the same with basketball.
+Because when athletes are able to do other sports, someway, somehow, it (can) indirectly help them out in your main sport.

 The best way to get faster is to practice running fast, and there’s no better way to do that than running track.
 The burst and top-end speed athletes develop through track will benefit every position on the football field.
 For linemen, track and field throwing events such as the shot put.

 can be a great workout and lots of fun.
 The benefits are immense It increases aerobic capacity and cardiovascular health, lowers body fat and improves muscle tone, builds strength, flexibility, and endurance, increases muscle and bone strength, and improves health due to shifts between walking, running, and sprinting.